-- 1. Choose File>Send. - 2.
-In the Send dialog box, select reports, views, and timing files from their respective tabs and click Add to add them to the list of items you want to send. - 3.
+- 1. Choose File>Export Results>To HTML or choose File>Export Results>To Word. - 2.
+In the Export Results Setup dialog box, select reports, views, and timing files that you want to send. - 3.
 In the Send To field, choose Email Recipient. - 4. (optional) Click the Zip to file check box to send the files in the compressed .zip format.
 Type a name for the .zip file in the adjacent field. - 5.
-Click OK.
-Analyze creates a new Outlook email message that contains all of the pre-defined reports, .xml, .xsl, and files associated with the timing file as attachments, or a single .zip file that contains those files as an attachment.
+Click Export.
+If sending HTML, Analyze creates a new Outlook email message that contains all of the pre-defined reports, .xml, .xsl, and files associated with the timing file as attachments, or a single .zip file that contains those files as an attachment.
+If sending Word, Analyze creates a zip file containing the Word document and places it in a new Outlook email message.
 Address the email, add message text, and send the message.